KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots: Experiments and Results

 The KNODE model uses a two layer neural network architecture with 64 and 16 hidden units each.
 A hyperbolic tangent function is used as the activation function.
 Each of the two trajectories in the training data has a duration of 8s and 4000 data points.
 The GP model is trained using the scikit-learn package \cite{scikit-learn} and uses a kernel consisting of the product of constant and radial basis function (RBF) kernels.
 Eighty data points, sampled at regular intervals, are used for training.
 The inputs for the training data are data samples containing the state-input vector $[\mathbf{x}\;\mathbf{u}]^T$, while the training labels are the differences between the true and nominal state derivatives, \textit{i.e.}, $\Delta\dot{x} := f_{\textbf{gp}}(\mathbf{x},\mathbf{u})-f(\mathbf{x},\mathbf{u})$.
 With the trained models, simulations are conducted along both types of trajectories to evaluate the prediction accuracy of the KNODE model against the nominal and GP models.
 To assess generalization performance, the models are tested on trajectories beyond the training data.
-These include circular trajectories of different radii, as well as lemniscate trajectories.
-Lastly, to test closed-loop performance, the KNODE-MPC framework is simulated on circular trajectories of various radii and compared against a nominal model predictive controller.
+These include circular and lemniscate trajectories of different radii and speeds.
+Lastly, to test closed-loop performance, the KNODE-MPC framework is simulated on circular and lemniscate trajectories of various radii \previous{\fakest{and compared against a nominal model predictive controller}}and speeds and is compared against both the nominal MPC and GP-MPC frameworks.